So there you have it, you’ve designed your first electronic circuit and your now ready to make a million dollars from your glorious creation..

 So for four bucks and a ruler we can now get the exact PCB size, then we spin the board into the new footprint and hope that when it comes back from the fabricators everything fits.
 Luckily in this case it did. (even with me having to use a TO92 regulator as my sot-23 one had’nt arrived yet!)

 So what does it do?
-Well this is basically a timer triggered by sensing a voltage on a solenoid (using a non-invasive Current Transformer), the circuit and PCB are here
+Well this is basically a timer triggered by sensing a voltage on a solenoid (using a non-invasive Current Transformer), the circuit and PCB are at EasyEDA here

 The board fits inside a professional coffee machine and the CT is connected to the grinder servo wire.
 Once the servo activates the current is sensed, amplified and rectified into a logic level detectable by the PIC which starts counting up in seconds, at 35 seconds it starts flashing to indicate to the barista that the perfect time has been achieved and they can turn it off.

-The PIC16F505 is a funny beast, its basically the bottom of the PIC range costing $0.55 in single quantities, it has bugger all RAM, no interrupts that i could see and no ADC, its actually ideal though in retrospect I would spend $0.10 more and get something a bit less primitive.
+The PIC16F505 is a funny beast, its basically the bottom of the PIC range costing $0.55 in single quantity, it has bugger all RAM, no interrupts, no ADC, not a lot of anything really, its actually ideal though in retrospect I would spend $0.10 more and get something a bit less primitive.
 The code is here